 What is SPF?

-SPF stands for sunburn protection factor.
+SPF stands for sun protection factor.

 That number you see behind it on the bottle?
 That’s a relative measure of how long the UV rays of the sun would take to redden (burn) your skin with sunscreen versus how long it would take without.
 So, for example, if you wore an SPF 30 sunscreen (as directed), it would take you 30 times longer to burn than if you weren’t wearing any sunscreen at all.